Lost: New lawsuit filed in state court to protect Ursula’s right to earn a living

-After earning her bachelor’s and master’s degrees in social work, Ursula Newell-Davis has devoted her entire career to helping her New Orleans community.
+After earning her bachelor’s and master’s degrees in social work, Ursula Newell-Davis devoted her entire career to helping her New Orleans community.
 As a hospice social worker, she provided end-of-life support to patients and their families.
-Then she spent several years managing a behavioral health center that provides outpatient mental health services.
+Then she spent several years managing a behavioral health center that provided outpatient mental health services.

 The Constitution protects the right to earn a living free of irrational and arbitrary government restrictions.
-The state cannot simply deny some people economic opportunity in order to insulate incumbent businesses from new competitors like Ursula.
+The state cannot deny some people economic opportunity in order to insulate incumbent businesses from new competitors like Ursula.

 What’s At Stake?